dogecoinfoundation/libdogecoin/doc/eckey.md

 ```

 This function instantiates a new working key from a `private_key` in WIF format, but does not add it to the hash table.

+Note: the actual implementation returns NULL if the provided private_key was not valid,
+rather than failing an assert.

 _C usage:_
 ```c